 The Strongest Woman in Ireland

-… was so strong that she could life a 25 stone sack of oats onto an ass’s back.
+… was so strong that she could lift a 25 stone sack of oats onto an ass’s back.

 She was so strong she lifted a cow out of McGowan’s bog where 10 men could not.